 Basically, you brown the meat.
 Braise it in spiced beef broth for several hours then add the veggies and simmer until tender.
+Not that hard.

 Exceptional taste with the tomato base.
 The only drawback is the cooking time, but if you want great soup, you usually pay the price in cooking time.
 But the actual work is minimal.
 I promised simple, not fast.

 I’m a little lazy and just bought pre-cut “stew meat” at Sam’s.
 You could just trim up a beef roast into 1-inch cubes.
 Chuck roast trimmed, or something like a sirloin tip roast would be good.

 Trim and prep 2 pounds of stew meat.
 Cut your own or just buy it.
 Heat a large pot over medium-high heat with a teaspoon of oil.
 Add the beef and cook until well browned, about 10 minutes.
-The picture is just getting started.

 Add 32 oz of beef broth.

-Add spices:1 bay leaf, 5 peppercorns, 1 t salt, 1/4 t thyme and 1/4 t marjoram.
+Add spices:1 bay leaf, 5 peppercorns, 1 teaspoon salt, 1/4 teaspoon thyme and 1/4 teaspoon marjoram.

-Cover and simmer until the beef is “fork tender”.
+Cover and simmer until the beef is “fork tender.”
 2-3 hours depending on your beef.